-Since the beginning of time, or at least the beginning of SeekBeak, our Point Hotspots have used the devices accessibility settings to maintain their size and legibility across all viewport sizes.
+Since the beginning of time, or at least the beginning of SeekBeak, our Point Hotspots have used the device’s accessibility settings to maintain their size and legibility across all viewport sizes.
 Most of the time that worked well, but times are changing: Technical capabilities have increased, folks are using more and more Hotspots and interactivity in their Snaps, and creative uses of SeekBeak have exploded.

-Well, it’s the dawn of a new day, as all Point Hotspots now have an optional “3D” setting which places them in a virtual 3D space.
+Well, it’s the dawn of a new day, as all Point Hotspots now have an optional “3D” setting that places them in a virtual 3D space.
 They’re still the same ‘ol HTML Point Hotspots, except they can now behave like their 3d Polygon brothers.
 This allows you to create content with a whole new level of flexibility and creativity.

 Point Hotspots can now scale with your primary image, as well as automatically “Look at” the virtual camera in the middle of your Snap.
 Magic!

 When 3D is activated, your Point Hotspot will:

 – Allow you to customize its Scale, Position, and Rotation around all 3 Axis (Pitch/Yaw/Roll)

 – Maintain its size relative to the main Snap image, scaling its size up and down to match the overall zoom level and screen/embed/browser size.
 (No more crowded mobile screens!)

 – Optionally maintain its perspective relative to the viewer’s position, or allow you to specify a custom rotation, and maintain that rotation. i.e. If you place it ‘on’ a wall, its perspective will automatically distort to make it ‘stay’ on that wall as the user navigates around your Snap.